kastle-lab/curriculum-kg/schema/Competency Question & SPARQL Examples.md

 ## Question 8

-**Competency Question:** Which media resources belong to the "Research Guide" category?
+**Competency Question:** Which media resources belong to a specific category?

 **SPARQL Query:**